0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 </div>
 <br>

-**Data inside the QR Code**:  As mentioned previously, the scanned QR code carries the following information:
+**Data Inside the QR Code**:  As mentioned previously, the scanned QR code carries the following information:

 ```json
 {